DevOps-Nirvana/threaded-cron-task-engine/README.md

 * Need a Cron/Task engine similar to supervisord/cron to run a process regularly on a schedule/interval that...
 * Remembers the previous interval it ran the script and continues to execute it properly on that schedule
 * Allows you to specify certain days/times of the day to "skip" running
-* Detects and kills a child process if it runs too long (silly cron/supervisord)
+* Detects and kills a child process if it runs too long (laughing at cron/supervisord)
 * Allows you to change into a specific directory before running (silly cron)
 * Guarantees it doesn't run a command more than once (I'm looking at you cron)
-* Runs scripts with a full shell environment/tty (silly cron)
+* Runs scripts with a full shell environment/tty (ahh cron you are painful)
-* Something super easy to setup, run, and maintain
+* Something super easy to setup, run, and maintain (_stares at supervisord_)
 * Can execute any language, script, executable easily
 * Runs reliably and the same way on every operating system